cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 - See usage details for each organization.
 - Pay for your selected billing plan.

-{% img /img/dashboard/dashboard-runs-list.png "Dashboard Screenshot" %}
+{% imgTag /img/dashboard/dashboard-runs-list.png "Dashboard Screenshot" %}

 ***See tests runs in the Test Runner***